Skip to content

 Greenwich Observatory is hosting an educational programme for 200 local students in London.
 The initiative, taking place over the course of December 2025, aims to enhance students' understanding of astronomy with a resource value of £15,000.

 Greenwich Observatory, a pivotal institution in London known for its historic and scientific significance, is currently running an educational programme catering to 200 local students.
 The programme, initiated in December 2025, is set to provide comprehensive insights into the field of astronomy.
-With a resource value of £15,000, the programme is designed to engage young learners with hands-on experiences and expert-led sessions.

 The initiative specifically targets students from various schools across London, aiming to enrich their knowledge about space and astronomy.
 The programme will cover a series of workshops and interactive sessions, allowing students to explore the observatory’s facilities, including the Planetarium and the historic Great Equatorial Telescope.
 The aim is to inspire interest in STEM (science, technology, engineering, and mathematics) subjects among the participants.